City of Round Rock

 Mobility-On-Demand Service Design

-Round Rock, TX
+City of Round Rock | Round Rock, TX

 As part of this effort, we developed functional requirements for the Software-as-a-Service (SaaS) platform to support each service option, which required an understanding of impacts to riders, operations, policy, and integration with existing systems and services.
-The feasibility study defined the MOD service area and phasing and included on-demand operating rules, response times, operating requirements, operating costs, ridership estimates and calculated net impacts on ridership and operations.
+The feasibility study defined the MOD service area and phasing.
+It included on-demand operating rules, response times, operating requirements, operating costs, ridership estimates and calculated net impacts on ridership and operations.

 We recommended the city acquire MOD services through a Transportation-as-a-Service (TaaS) procurement, and we developed the technical specifications to be used during the procurement process.